Spireblight/Spireblight.github.io/_sources/fileparser.rst.txt

         :param bool is_character_streak: Whether to calculate the character or rotating streak.
         :rtype: :class:`runs.StreakInfo`

-.. class:: runs.StreakInfo(streak, position, is_ongoing)
+.. class:: StreakInfo(streak, position, is_ongoing)

     The streak information for runs.
 This is a named tuple.